 Firstly, the push model allows marketers to control the message and placement of their product or service.
 Making it easier to target specific intermediaries and consumers.
 On the other hand, the main disadvantage of the push model is that it can be expensive.
 This is because it requires marketers to create demand among intermediaries who may not want to promote the product or service.

-Another main advantage of the pull model is that it is more efficient than the push model.
-Because consumers who are actively seeking out information about products or services are more likely to be interested in them.
+Another main advantage of the model is that it is more efficient than the push one.
+Because consumers who are actively seeking out information through push and pull about products or services are more likely to be interested in them.
 Other main disadvantage of the pull model is that it can be difficult to control the message and placement of the product or service.
 As consumers can easily find competing products or services with a simple search.

 Both the push and pull models have their own advantages and disadvantages.
 And which one is used depends on the product or service being marketed; the target market and the overall marketing strategy.